apache/spark/docs/sql-programming-guide.md

 registered as a table.
 Tables can be used in subsequent SQL statements.

 {% highlight scala %}
-val sqlContext = new org.apache.spark.sql.SQLContext(sc)
+// sc is an existing SparkContext. val sqlCtx = new org.apache.spark.sql.SQLContext(sc)
-import sqlContext._
+// createSchemaRDD is used to implicitly convert a RDD to a SchemaRDD. import sqlCtx.createSchemaRDD

 // Define the schema using a case class.
 // Note: Case classes in Scala 2.10 can support only up to 22 fields.
 To work around this limit,